UNC Hospitals Infectious Diseases Consult Service

 UNC faculty supervises STD and HIV care at this facility.
 The STD clinic sees more than 50 clients per day.
-The HIV clinic manages 900 patients, most of whom require ART.
-STD and HIV research is conducted at this site, with a special emphasis on HIV in women (ACTU sub-unit).
+The HIV clinic manages 900 patients, most of whom require ART or antiretroviral therapy.
+STD and HIV research is conducted at this site, with a special emphasis on HIV in women.

 First Health of the Carolinas ID Service

 First Health is a 400-bed county hospital where faculty members provide all consultative care.
 Patients are less complex than those referred to UNC and manifest problems across the spectrum of the curriculum, with emphasis on problems in patients of advanced age, since Pinehurst is a retirement community.
 A large number of patients undergo joint replacement.

 North Carolina Department of Corrections Infectious Diseases Service

 UNC ID faculty provides general consultative services and HIV care to a prison population of 1200.
 Several research projects compliment these clinical activities.